dkosmari/System-Font-Replacer/README.md

   - `CafeTw.ttf`: replaces the Traditional Chinese font.

-If any of these files is found, it's loaded instead of the equivalent system font;
+If any of these files is found, it will be loaded in place of the equivalent system font;
-otherwise, the system font is loaded.
+otherwise, the original system font will be loaded.

 **No system file is modified by this plugin.
 All changes are done in RAM only.**